vanBrakel/GLM/README.md

 The results are almost completely identical with the estimation in R.
-For comparison, try the Demo.R file (as included in folder) that gives the same output as the demo examples below.
+For comparison, try the Demo.R file (as included in folder) that gives the same output as the Matlab demo examples.
 See for yourself.

 **Example usage:**